-Timetable Initial consultation on the objectively assessed development need November 2014 Consultation on vision, strategy and growth options November 2015 to January 2016 Consultation on Draft Plan October to November 2016 Publication of Plan June 2017 Submission November 2017 Examination in public February to April 2018 Adoption of the GMSF by Mayor/GMCA January 2019
+Timetable Initial consultation on the objectively assessed development need November 2014 Consultation on vision, strategy and growth options November 2015 to January 2016 October 2015 to December 2015 Consultation on Draft Plan 2016 October 2016 to November 2016 January 2017

+Timetable Consultation on Draft Plan 2019 January to March 2019 Programme of engagement and further consultation October 2019 to March 2020 Publication of Plan June 2017 July 2020 Submission November 2017 December 2020 / January 2021 Examination-in public February to April 2018 May to October 2021 Adoption-of the GMSF by Mayor/GMCA January 2019 December 2021

-\The timetable will need to be reviewed once the status of the plan has been confirmed by legislation and supporting regulations.
+^{}The timetable will need to be reviewed once the status of the plan has been confirmed by legislation and supporting regulations.
 The Submission Plan will require the approval of the ten Full Councils

 Title Oldham's Local Plan Role and content The exact scope of the review of Oldham's Local Plan is dependent somewhat upon the GMSF and what it means for Oldham's future housing and employment growth.
 It will be a locally specific document and may include: The spatial vision, strategic objectives and spatial strategy for Oldham; Strategic and development management policies where they provide additional policy direction for Oldham beyond that set out in the GMSF; Designations and allocations for the use of land which may include, for example, housing, business and industry, mixed-uses, protected open land, safeguarded land, green infrastructure, retail, leisure, open spaces, sports and recreational uses, community facilities, health, education, natural/built/historic environments, areas of nature conservation, floodrisk areas, transport routes and highway or other transport scheme(s); and A monitoring and implementation framework and delivery strategy.
 It will be accompanied by an adopted Proposals Map (see below).
-Status Development Plan Document Chain of Conformity Relevant national planning policy and guidance, GMSF, GM Waste Plan, GM Minerals Plan, Statement of Community Involvement, and having regard to other local strategic, plans, programmes, policies and initiatives such as The Oldham Plan and the emerging Strategic Investment Framework.
+The Local Plan will replace the Joint Core Strategy and Development Management Development Document, adopted November 2011, and the saved UDP policies.
+The Local Plan will need to be in conformity with the NPPF and the GMSF.
+It will deal with matters at the local level, setting out the spatial vision, strategic objectives and strategy for Oldham.
+It will cover planning policies and site allocations, where they provide additional policy direction for Oldham, in relation to; sustainable development; natural environment; housing; economy and employment; green belt and other protected open land; design, built environment and heritage; retail and town centres; transport and accessibility; climate change and flood risk; communities, health and well-being; infrastructure; and open spaces, sports and recreation.
+The Local Plan will be accompanied by a Proposals Map (see below).
+Status Development Plan Document Chain of Conformity Relevant national planning policy and guidance (NPPF and NPPG), GMSF (upon adoption), GM Waste Plan, GM Minerals Plan, Statement of Community Involvement, and having regard to other local strategic plans, programmes, policies and initiatives such as The Oldham Plan and the emerging Strategic Investment Framework. as appropriate.
 Geographical coverage Borough-wide, except for that part of the borough that is the planning responsibility of the Peak District National Park Authority.